rodimo17/Group-4-IM-/README.md

 # Group-4-IM-
 Accreditation Website

-Address for this files are to be pasted on XAMPP/htdocs
+Address for these files are to be pasted on XAMPP/htdocs